 How to Quit Using Xanax Safely

 If a person has been using large amounts of Xanax for a long period of time, tapering off the drug may take longer.
-This does not mean that someone who has abusing small doses won’t need the medical supervision.
+This does not mean that someone who has abused small doses won’t need medical supervision.
 All it means is that they may not need as long as a time to taper off the drug.
 Medical detox is the only recommended method for quitting Xanax.

 Choosing a holistic treatment center such as The River Source is highly recommended.
 We offer naturopathic detox that allows patients to safely and effectively detox from Xanax and manage withdrawal symptoms.
-Our naturopathic doctors use a combination of medicine and alternative therapies, such as acupuncture, massage therapy and oral vitamin therapy.
+Our naturopathic doctors use a combination of medicine and alternative therapies, such as acupuncture, massage therapy, and oral vitamin therapy.